Professor Thea Pitman

 Research interests

-My research over the last 20 years has mainly focused on the fast-expanding field of Latin/x American digital cultural production including, amongst other things, electronic literature, digital art, videogames, webpages and tactical media interventions.
+My research over the last 20 years has predominantly focused on the fast-expanding field of Latin/x American digital cultural production including, amongst other things, electronic literature, digital art, videogames, webpages and tactical media interventions.
 It has included the first edited book on the subject to be published in English, Latin American Cyberculture and Cyberliterature (LUP, 2007), and the monograph Latin American Identity in Online Cultural Production (Routledge, 2013), both co-authored with Professor Claire Taylor, as well as a steady stream of articles, chapters and short-form scholarship.

 More recently I have developed my research to focus on Indigenous appropriations of new media technologies.
 With the support of a British Academy/Leverhulme Small Research Grant, I have worked as both researcher and international curator for the AEI - Arte Eletrônica Indígena project, run by the Brazilian NGO Thydêwá (dir.
 Sebastián Gerlic).
 As part of my curatorial contribution to the project, I organised three exhibitions: Digital Natives, Leeds International Festival, 2018; and special exhibits at the British Academy Summer Showcase 2019, and at the Ars Electronica Festival 2019.
 In conjunction with the Ars Electronica Festival we were also awarded an Honorable Mention in the European Commission-sponsored Science, Technology and Arts (ST+ARTS) Prize 2019.
 The results of this research are reported in a short video entitled Occupy MAM! (co-directed with Sebastián Gerlic) as well as the monograph Decolonising the Museum: The Curation of Indigenous Contemporary Art in Brazil (Tamesis, 2021).